Dwight-Modiwirijo/Ascendant/Zer0proof/Paper.md

 The purpose of this public surface is not to expose all internal derivations, but to allow third parties to rebuild the project, inspect the exported definitions, and verify that no unintended strong claims are derivable.
 Strong statements—such as necessary existence, uniqueness, and rigidity of Ω—are intentionally excluded from the public export boundary.

 The public layer is designed to establish admissibility rather than full derivability.
-Concretely, it verifies modal compatibility statements of the form □◇p (necessary possibility) within an S5 framework.
+Concretely, it verifies modal compatibility statements of the form $□◇p$ (necessary possibility) within an S5 framework.

 No public claim is made that □◇p implies □p in S5.
 The public surface is intentionally restricted to the □◇-layer, while stronger necessity statements (e.g. □∃x …) are established only in the private kernel route and are not exported.